💻PROJECT #4.2: Simulation

 ,appendChild

-- A Reset button that clears the display area
+- A RESET button that clears the display area back to the starting appearance.

 <audio>

-- Use a dropdown menu or checkboxes instead of buttons
+- Use checkboxes or other types of HTML form input instead of buttons